-Avatar: The Game
+Avatar: The Game Review

 While its celluloid counterpart is banking on flashy special effects and newfangled 3D technology to draw in moviegoers, Avatar: The Game entices players with promises of depth and thoughtful storytelling.
 Ubisoft sets the stage well, presenting a lush, foreign planet amidst an interspecies war, where the player must decide which side to fight for, and ultimately, which side will win.
 After playing through the game as both the humans and the blue-skinned na’vi, I can honestly say that choice hasn’t been overstated; with different gameplay mechanics, storyline twists, and environments to explore based on your affiliation, Avatar is essentially two games in one.
 The only problem?
 Neither of them is very good.